marissakirjonen/informationSecurity/h2-SpiderWebs.md

 ##
-B) Solve Webgoat 8: General: Developer tools
+### B) Solve Webgoat 8: General: Developer tools

 After I logged into the WebFoat account I chose the Developer Tools tab from General and started the exercises.
 I began by learning how to check the HTML and CSS of the site and being able to change it.
 I switched the text color:

 ![Näyttökuva 2023-09-01 115601](https://github.com/marissakirjonen/informationSecurity/assets/142782994/239e404f-2650-4a4d-87b7-847a33b837d9)
+##
 The next task was about the console.
 I typed console.log("Hello WebGoat!"); which showed 'Hello WebGoat!' in the console, and did a simple math exercise as shown:

 ![Näyttökuva 2023-09-01 115814](https://github.com/marissakirjonen/informationSecurity/assets/142782994/022150fe-0640-4305-b7b4-29e6156cc181)
+##
 Next, I used the command webgoat.customjs.phoneHome() to generate a phone number, which I then had to copy to the input box on the page to see if it was correct.

 ![Näyttökuva 2023-09-01 120004](https://github.com/marissakirjonen/informationSecurity/assets/142782994/bce5a48b-6266-4043-a0a2-7bd7d2fc99c4)
+##
 Then I learned more about the sources tab where you can find different files, e.g. js.

 ![Näyttökuva 2023-09-01 120604](https://github.com/marissakirjonen/informationSecurity/assets/142782994/fe9aa8ef-571e-4eac-b1ce-7127eedf4d58)
+##

-For the next exercise I had to copy a number that appears in the network section after pressing 'Go!'.
+For the next exercise, I had to copy a number that appears in the network section after pressing 'Go!'.
 Press 'Go!' > wait for it to generate the correct request > click it and go to request > copy the number after networkNum.

 ![Näyttökuva 2023-09-01 122046](https://github.com/marissakirjonen/informationSecurity/assets/142782994/bdcb3091-ad74-4700-a5f5-212c0ef45c55)